Mathiebhan/darknet_ros/README.md

  you can then launch roslaunch darknet_ros_usb_cam.launch

-Of course usb_cam is needed from ROS https://github.com/ros-drivers/usb_cam (sudo apt install ros-melodic-usb-cam) and CSI cam from https://github.com/sfalexrog/jetson_camera
+Of course usb_cam is needed from ROS https://github.com/ros-drivers/usb_cam (sudo apt install ros-melodic-usb-cam) and CSI cam from https://github.com/sfalexrog/jetson_camera.
+For IPcamera https://github.com/alireza-hosseini/ipcamera_driver.

 ### Use your own detection objects (optional part my repo has this done for you)